Uniplaces: Website

 The site launched with university specific search, allowing students to search properties directly suitable for their university.
 It is currently free for landlords and real estate agencies to add any property listings and it’s also completely free for the students to search for accommodation.
 Once a booking is accepted, Uniplaces charges the property manager a commission over the total contract value, and a service fee to the student.

 Customised accommodations portals for universities

 Uniplaces offers customised accommodation portals to their university partners, which they promote directly to their students.
 These partnerships are supported by exclusive, 4 year promotional agreements.

 Competitive landscape

-Include classified advertising like OLX or Buscoresi, real estate platforms, national property portals, Erasmus portals, flat share portals and hotels that offer long-term stays.
+Include classified advertising like OLX, real estate platforms, national property portals, Erasmus portals, flat share portals and hotels that offer long-term stays.
 Vacation rental sites like Airbnb and Wimdu offer alternatives to traditional accommodations by allowing people to rent private apartments, but tend to focus more on short-term.